easybuilders/easybuild-docs/docs/contributing.md

 Actions are eligible for being merged!**

 Note that GitHub Actions will only run the *test suite* for that particular repository.
-That is, for easyconfig contributions it does *not* include actually building and installing software.
+That is, for simpleconfig contributions it does *not* include actually building and installing software.

 For more information on the test suites, see [Unit tests][unit_tests].